CDCgov/prime-simplereport-site/_pages/getting-started/organizations-and-testing-facilities/onboard-your-organization.md

 Make sure that the organization name that you enter in the form is accurate, since this is the name that SimpleReport will share with your public health department.

 ## Verify your identity
-Once you’ve filled out the organization access request form, your administrator will schedule a short video call with a representative from the U.S. Department of Health and Human Services (HHS).
-You’ll be asked to show two forms of ID to verify your identity and get access to SimpleReport.
-(In addition to this list of [identification you can use](https://www.uscis.gov/i-9-central/form-i-9-resources/handbook-for-employers-m-274/120-acceptable-documents-for-verifying-employment-authorization-and-identity), we will also accept a work ID.)
+Once you’ve filled out the organization access request form, you'll answer identity verification questions online with our verification partner, Experian.
+This takes just a few minutes.

+If Experian is unable to verify your identity, you’ll need to schedule a separate video call.
+During the call, you’ll be asked to show two forms of ID to verify your identity.
+In addition to this list of [identification you can use](https://www.uscis.gov/i-9-central/form-i-9-resources/handbook-for-employers-m-274/120-acceptable-documents-for-verifying-employment-authorization-and-identity), we will also accept a work ID.

+Your SimpleReport account will be accessible after your identity is verified.
+You’ll simply activate and log in to your account.

 ## (optional) Get training
 Learn how to use SimpleReport: